Conceptual Compression via Deep Structure and Texture Synthesis: Experiments

 \subsection{Compression Performance Comparison}

 In this subsection, we conduct extensive qualitative and quantitative experiments to compare the compression performance with traditional and learning-based approaches.
 To compress structure and texture representation into bitstreams with high efficiency, we adopt different strategies for structure layer and texture layer compression.
-In particular, the reference software of screen content coding~\cite{6783726} with $QP = 35$ is employed to compress the structural maps.
+In particular, the reference software of screen content coding~\cite{6783726} is employed to compress the structural maps.
 Moreover, texture representations are quantized with $QP=51$ (Eq.~\ref{quantization}) and truncated with $16$ bits range (Eq.~\ref{floor}).
 Then, the quantized results are encoded with lossless Arithmetic codec~\cite{witten1987arithmetic}.
-Note that quantization loss does not cause visible degradation of reconstruction results according to experimental results.
+Texture representations take less than $10\%$ of the total bits cost and most of the bits originate from edge maps coding.
+Thus, we adjust the QP of the codec of edge maps to obtain bitrate coding results at different bitrates for the proposed method.